Postdoctoral Research Regulations

 Rights

-1. The post-doctoral researcher has the right to use the Centre’s facilities and services, in equal circumstances with CES’ associates.
+1. The postdoctoral researcher has the right to use the Centre’s facilities and services, in equal circumstances with CES’ associates.

-5. During the post-doctoral studies and research programme, the researcher will be allocated a user profile in the data management platform myCES and a CES e-mail account.
+5. During the postdoctoral studies and research programme, the researcher will be allocated a user profile in the data management platform myCES and a CES e-mail account.

-6. CES will register the post-doctoral researchers in the University of Coimbra's Welcome Centre for Visiting Researchers so that they can benefit from the UC ID Card, which can be used to access the library network and the university restaurants.
+6. CES will register the postdoctoral researchers in the University of Coimbra's Welcome Centre for Visiting Researchers so that they can benefit from the UC ID Card, which can be used to access the library network and the university restaurants.

 a) Researchers with an individual research programme:

-1. Given the importance of continuous education, researchers are entitled internationalization support for events and publications in their field of research which are not covered by the relevant project, in accordance with the amounts annually defined by the Board of Directors.
+1. Given the importance of continuous education, researchers are entitled internationalisation support for events and publications in their field of research which are not covered by the relevant project, in accordance with the amounts annually defined by the Board of Directors.

-2. The post-doctoral researchers will receive institutional assistance by the services at CES to look for funding that will allow them to develop independent research projects.
+2. Postdoctoral researchers are granted institutional support by CES services in the search for funding to enable them to develop independent research projects.

 Article 5